We are Given the Righteousness Of Christ.

 The Body of Christ has NO business trying to seeking anything to make us feel more loved and valuable.

-We are complete.
+We are already complete in HIS eyes.
 We are not to try to add to our worth.
 We cannot be loved more than we already are.. and He cannot ever love us less.

 “For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.”
 2 Cor 5:21

 “And you, that were once alienated and enemies in your mind by wicked works, yet now has he reconciled In the body of his flesh through death, to present you holy and unblamable and unreprovable in his sight.”
 Col 1:21-22

 “According as he has chosen us in him before the foundation of the world, that we should be holy and without blame before him in love:” Eph 1:4

 “By the which will we are sanctified through the offering of the body of Jesus Christ once for all.”
 Heb 10:10

 “But now apart from the law the righteousness of God has been made known, to which the Law and the Prophets testify.This righteousness is given through faith in Jesus Christ to all who believe.
 There is no difference between Jew and Gentile,” Rom 3:22

 “To the praise of the glory of his grace, in which he has made us accepted in the beloved.”
 Eph 1:6